REESELAW BLOG

 Don't Be Afraid to Table the Talk

-Both Kate and Jennifer agreed that, if a conversation turns ugly, its ok, and even preferable to put it on hold to let everyone cool off.
+Both Kate and Jennifer agreed that, if a conversation turns ugly, it's okay, and even preferable to put it on hold to let everyone cool off.
 Try using a firm but respectful boundary like, "I can see that this conversation is really important to both of us, and I'd like to continue it without being so heated.
 When can we talk again?"
-If that doesn't work, its also ok to walk away.
+If that doesn't work, it is also okay to walk away.